javoire/lingon-livereload/README.md

 ## Roadmap

 * ~~Automatically inject the livereload browser script in index.html~~
-* Automatically add available file extensions from the source folder for livereload to watch
+* Automatically add available file extensions from the source folder for livereload to watch for changes.
 * Enable css to be injected live.
 The current integration doesn't support it.

 ## License